6 Student loans – accumulating and repaying the debt

 The scale of the loans involved, and the outstanding debt accumulated even during just a three-year degree course can be substantial.

-As an example, a student living in London, who takes out the maximum annual loans for tuition fees and maintenance would borrow £9250 and £12,010 respectively for the 2020/21 academic year.
-Over a three-year period their accumulated debt would exceed £60,000.
+As an example, a student living in London, who takes out the maximum annual loans for tuition fees and maintenance for the 2017/18 academic year, will borrow £9250 and £11,002.
+Over a three-year period their accumulated debt could exceed £60,000.

 For new student loans, from the date the money is advanced until the April after you leave the course, interest is added at the Retail Prices Index (RPI) inflation rate plus 3%.
 This rate of interest is adjusted each year in accordance with March’s RPI inflation rate.